Women on the Front Line: Enabling Them to Thrive, Stay, and Perform (Report)

 1. Interview participants were asked to self-identify their race and/or ethnicity.
 Participants of the diary study had the option to self-identify or select their race and/or ethnicity from a provided list.

 2. While it is not possible to make a unique claim about income level for all employees who fit our definition of a frontline employee, current evidence suggests that the largest portion receive lower wages while some, especially in manufacturing, work with competitive wages.
 For more insights see, for example, Copeland, C., Williams, M., Hancock, B., Soto, S., & Yee, L. (2022, July 30).
+Race in the workplace: The frontline experience.
+McKinsey; Tomer, A. & Kane, J. W. (2020, March 31).
 How to protect essential workers during COVID-19.
 Brookings; Kinder, M., Stateler, L., & Du, J. (2020, October 29).
 The COVID-19 hazard continues, but the hazard pay does not: Why America’s essential workers need a raise.
 Brookings.

 3. While an intersectional lens is not a focus of this presentation of findings, we intentionally recruited a diverse group of women especially in terms of racial and ethnic background to understand the experiences of frontline women.
 For more information about intersectionality, see Ramos, C. & Brassel, S. (2020).
 Intersectionality: When identities converge.
 Catalyst.